 - Sample Confidential Questionnaire: This questionnaire can be filled out by the client in preparation for a one-on-one session.
 Volunteer financial planners may also use it during the session to collect information about the client.

 - Resources by Population Served: Here you’ll find resources focused on a specific population, like military/veterans, people affected by serious illness, or domestic violence survivors.

-On CFP Volunteer Match, nonprofits can connect with Certified Financial Planners™ who want to provide free, no-strings-attached financial planning and advice to underserved populations.
+On Pro Bono Planner Match, nonprofits can connect with Certified Financial Planners™ who want to provide free, no-strings-attached financial planning and advice to underserved populations.
 If your nonprofit does not currently recruit pro bono financial planners, please check out 5 steps Nonprofits Can Use to Get Started engaging volunteer financial advisors to help your constituents.

 This deck provides additional information about many key aspects of building a pro bono financial planning program, from promoting the program to potential clients to recruiting and training pro bono financial planners.

 See below for other tools, several developed by nonprofit grantees of FFP, that can help nonprofits more effectively, and consistently, serve their clients.
 These include:

 - Sample Volunteer Agreement Disclaimer: This disclaimer, developed by the Foundation for Financial Planning, ensures that pro bono financial planners and nonprofit organizations agree to a set of terms as they engage with one another.